-Last updated on September 11, 2022
+Last updated on January 16, 2023

-For instance: we pay taxes to fund the military as insurance because we don’t know if or when we will be attacked.
-We don’t have a choice as to whether or not we will be affected.
+For instance: we pay taxes to fund the military as insurance because we don’t know if or when we will need to be defended.
+We don’t have a choice as to whether or not we will be personally affected, so we are ok with paying for our nation’s collective security.
 The same can be said about other services we pay taxes for such as the police or the fire department.

 However, the relationship between a university and a student is purely consensual- the individual consents to paying a fee in return for a degree.
 Because it is a choice to enter college, others are not obligated to assist you when that decision results in financial strain.
 On the other hand, when it comes to military or fire service taxes, we have the obligation to pay because those affected did not choose to be harmed and similarly, and the same may happen to us.

 But what will happen in the future with this plan?
 The answer is, most likely, not much.
 The Biden Administration stated that the plan would combat the rising price of tuition across the nation.
-Although it may solve the problems of millions in the status quo, in the long term it does very little to stop the trend of rising college tuition for my generation and the ones to come.
+Although it may solve the problems of millions in the status quo, in the long term it does very little to stop the trend of rising college fees for my generation and the ones to come.
 For that, stronger action must be taken.